6leetcode/6leetcode/questions/LCCI/1000030. Word Transformer/README.md

 <p>Given two words of equal length that are in a dictionary, write a method to transform one word into another word by changing only one letter at a time.
 The new word you get in each step must be in the dictionary.</p>

 <p>Write code to return a possible transforming sequence.
-If there are more that one sequence, any one is ok.</p>
+If there is more than one sequence, return any of them.</p>

 <p><strong>Example 1:</strong></p>